Lamproie – Lamprey. The Lamprey on French Menus

 Lamproie à la Nantaise

-Lamproie au Vin Blanc This dish highlights lamprey and the Vouvray white wine made with Chenin Blanc grapes that grow along the banks of the Loire River.
-Also in the recipe will be Armagnac, Bayonne hamLardons, and a touch of the Piment d’Espelette pepper.
+Lamproie au Vin Blanc Lamprey and the Vouvray white wine made with Chenin Blanc grapes that grow along the banks of the Loire River.
+In this dish will be Armagnac, Bayonne hamLardons, and a touch of the Piment d’Espelette pepper.

 Lamproie au Vin Blanc